Looking for resources, tools and community to support your personal growth?

 CONFIDENTIAL

 Confidentiality is a crucial aspect of co-counseling sessions.
 It means that anything shared during the session is kept private.
-It is not shared with anyone outside of the session, not even with the client, unless the client wishes to bring it up.
-This creates a safe and trusting environment where individuals can feel comfortable sharing their personal work.
+It is not discussed with anyone outside of the session, not even with the client, unless the client wishes to bring it up.
+This creates a safe and trusting environment where individuals can feel comfortable doing their personal work.

-Co-Counseling offers you emotional support and tools to safely express and release frustration, anxiety or other emotions surrounding stress.
+Co-Counseling offers you emotional support and tools to safely express and release frustration, anxiety or other emotions creating stress.

 ACTUALIZATION

 You will gain greater insights into your whole self – behaviors, fears, limiting beliefs, parts, goals and desires, strengths, capabilities and inspiration.
-It is a great way to learn more about who you really are.
+Co-counseling is is a great way to learn more about who you really are.

-Co-Counseling International is designed around the currency of equal time.
-Once you have paid for your Fundamentals class (and there are often financial assistance for those in need), you can find a session partner and session for free.
+Co-Counseling International is built around the currency of equal time.
+Once you have paid for your Fundamentals class (and there is often financial assistance for those in need), you can find a session partner and session for free.

 Who is Co-Counseling for?